 Lying out in the Atlantic, 45 miles west of the Outer Hebrides, St Kilda is an isolated and volcanic archipelago once home to Britain’s most isolated community.
+The last inhabitants were evacuated in 1930 with it now providing a home to over a million nesting seabirds.
 As long as the weather is favourable, Blue Clipper will look to make this 45 mile crossing.
 Certainly not for the faint-hearted, this tall ship sailing adventure to St Kilda is a hands-on experience as you get to grips with sailing a tall ship under the guidance of a professional crew.

-St Kilda is a UNESCO world heritage site with the history of its people, its inaccessibility and amazing wildlife making the islands an exceptionally desirable destination for anyone interested in natural history and looking for that bucket list adventure travel experience.
+St Kilda is a UNESCO world heritage site and is the UK’s only site to have been given status for both its unique cultural and natural heritage.
+Humans have been recorded living in St Kilda for over 2000 years but archeological research has dated human traces on site as far back as the Neolithic period.
+With the history of its people, its inaccessibility and amazing wildlife, the islands are an exceptionally desirable destination for anyone interested in natural history and looking for that bucket list adventure travel experience.
 You will be able to soak up these rugged islands whilst keeping eyes peeled at all times for exotic flora and fauna.

 All voyages for Blue Clipper